-Simon's parents commenced dairy farming on 170ha at Panmure in South West Victoria in the late 1960s.
+Simon's parents commenced dairy farming at Glenwood in South-west Victoria in the late 1960s.
 In 2010, Simon and his wife Pep purchased the Rea family farm, having purchased an adjoining 80ha two years earlier in 2008.

 At the time, Simon's parents were milking 400 Holstein-Friesian cows, operating a split calving system with 90 per cent of cows calved in March-April and 10 per cent calved in August-September.
 In 2012, Simon built a new 50-unit rotary dairy to replace the worn-out 30-stand rotary dairy.
-While this enabled more cows to be milked per hour, expansion and development of the farm business remained impeded by wet conditions over Winter months each year, which resulted in considerable damage to pastures and tracks.
+While this enabled more cows to be milked per hour, expansion and development of the farm business remained impeded by wet conditions over winter months each year, which resulted in considerable damage to pastures and tracks.

-"Our biggest limiting factor on this farm has always been Winter.
-Summer is not a problem," Simon explained.
+"Our biggest limiting factor on this farm has always been winter. summer is not a problem," Simon explained.